annavallve/RSNs_analysis/README.md

 # RSNs_analysis
-MATLAB code used to perform the functional brain network analysis and study the activity of the networks.
+MATLAB code used to perform the functional brain network analysis and the study of the networks' activity.
+The FSLNets scripts used hav been extracted from rsc/scripts/bin/FSLNets/nets_examples.m